berlinbrown/SourceCodeAnalysisDatabase/README.md

 SourceCodeAnalysisDatabase
 ==========================

-Analysis of open source code projects
+This project consists of analysis of open source code projects